Cassiodorus

 How did Cassiodorus influence later Christianity — Catholic, Protestant, and beyond?

-Cassiodorus influenced later Christianity by establishing the model of the monastery as a center for learning, which became a cornerstone of medieval education.
-His emphasis on preserving texts laid the groundwork for the intellectual revival of the Middle Ages, impacting both Catholic and later Protestant traditions.
+Cassiodorus influenced later Christianity by establishing the model of monastic scriptoria, which became central to medieval scholarship.
+His integration of classical and Christian education laid the groundwork for the intellectual revival of the Middle Ages, impacting both Catholic and Protestant traditions.

 What did Cassiodorus get wrong, or what ideas have been seriously disputed?